TanguyMrtn/Chat-based-on-Node.js-and-Socket.io-with-Redis-and-MongoDB-interactions/README.md

 Examples of Mongo requests (basics ones and some with aggregations)

-Code ended
+Endpoint API added (at the end of server.js)

-Feel free to contact us for further information
+# Feel free to contact us for further information